TakuSemba/Spotlight/README.md

     .setRadius(80f) // radius of the Target
     .setTitle("the title") // title
     .setDescription("the description") // description
-    .setClosedOnTouchedOutside(false) // set if target is closed when touched outside .setOnSpotlightStartedListener(new OnTargetStateChangedListener<SimpleTarget>() {
+    .setOnSpotlightStartedListener(new OnTargetStateChangedListener<SimpleTarget>() {
         @Override
         public void onStarted(SimpleTarget target) {